The Beautiful Palace East of the Sun and North of the Earth: Summary

 The phoenix carries the youth on its back.
 Long is their journey: at first, the youth can only see a blue cloud in the horizon; then, a speck of glitter in the blue cloud, and finally, a gleaming palace in gold and silver.
 The phoenix leaves the youth there and flies back to its ruler.
 At midnight, all trolls having fallen asleep, the youth knocks on the castle doors.
 The princess sends her court attendants to see who is their visitor.
 The attendants open the door and see it is their princess's husband.
-To confirm his identity, he returns them the golden apples the gave him.
+To confirm his identity, he returns them the golden apples they gave him.

 The princess does not believe it at first, so goes to check herself.
 The youth gives her the golden ring, confirming he is her bridegroom.
 They spend the whole night conversing with each other, but, come morning, the princess fears for her beloved's safety, since the trolls will awake.
 The youth decides to stay and, with the aid of the magical boots, the cloak and the sword, stakes out near the palace gates and kills each and every troll with the sword.

 Later in the day, the court attendants report to the princess her bridegroom's success.
 The princess is overjoyed, but claims her happiness will be even greater if her relatives are alive.
 The youth goes to the room where her relatives' bodies are laid, and revives them with the sword.
 The princess's family wakes and thanks the youth for reviving them, and enthrones the princess and her bridegroom as their king and queen.